mozilla/dxr/docs/source/configuration.rst

     of the tree being indexed.
 Default: ``dxr-logs-{tree}`` (in the current working directory).

-``default_tree``
-    The tree to redirect to when you visit the root of the site.
-Default: the first tree in the config file

 ``disabled_plugins``
     Names of plugins to disable.
 Default: empty